programminghistorian/jekyll/en/lessons/digital-exhibition-collectionbuilder.md

 To publish your site using GitHub Pages, you just need to edit a few settings.
 From your repository home page, click on the _Settings_ option at the top right.

-{% include figure.html filename="en-tr-digital-exhibition-collectionbuilder-05.png" alt="Screenshot of GitHub demo repository page with a circle around the Settings button" caption="Figure 5.
-Screenshot of GitHub demo repository page with a yellow circle around the _Settings_ button." %}
+{% include figure.html filename="en-tr-digital-exhibition-collectionbuilder-05.png" alt="Screenshot of GitHub demo repository page with the _Settings_ button highlighted." caption="Figure 5.
+Screenshot of GitHub demo repository page with the _Settings_ button highlighted." %}

 Select **Pages** from the left side menu: